TubaSid/khayal-whatsapp/README.md

 ### Documentation cleanup
 To keep the project top-level tidy, redundant restructuring documents have been archived to `docs/archived/` and removed from the repository root.
 If you need historical migration notes or one-off artifacts, you'll find them in that directory.
+Additional non-essential documentation has been grouped under `docs/extras/` to reduce clutter at the repository root — essential quick-start and onboarding docs remain at the top level.
 If you'd like to contribute, please see the contribution guide: [CONTRIBUTING.md](CONTRIBUTING.md). user_preferences
 ├── user_id (PK, FK → users)